We both buy and sell antiques & collectibles. A large percentage of our business is related to

 are treated fairly and equally.

-We have had this site for close to 15 years, and have bought, sold and
+We have had this antique website for over 15 years, and have bought, sold and

 dealers with the expertise, knowledge and desire to help you.